Free Gas Networks

 Configuring Pantheon for Free Gas

 When gas is free, limiting block and contract sizes is less important.
-In free gas networks, we set block and contract size limits to the maximum values.
+In free gas networks, we increase the block size limit and set the contract size limit to the maximum value.

 1. Set Block Size